samjamesobrien/trade_processor/README.md

 - Proper test coverage
 - security and authentication
-- GC of stored trades after a certain time and persisting overall metrics only
 - more interesting metrics and processing using rxjava Observable streams
 - more Interfaces, refactoring and more providers with configurable fields